gridstatus/gridstatus/README.md

     </a>
 </p>

-`isodata` provides standardized API to access energy data to the major Independent System Operators in the United States.
+`isodata` provides standardized API to access energy data from the major Independent System Operators (ISOs) in the United States.

 ## Install